 Whether you’re blessed with a week or more in Taipei, or if you only have a few days to explore, you’ll never run out of things to see and do.
-With a population of more than 2.5 million, this is one city that never gets dull or boring.
-From markets to soaring skyscrapers, there is truly has a bit of something for everyone.
-One minute you can be enjoying the tranquility of an ancient temple; the next, you can be reveling in the excitement of Ximending, the city’s nightlife epicenter.
-To get from place to place, just jump on the Mass Rapid Transit System, which is known as Metro Taipei (MRT) for short.
+With a population of more than 2.5 million, one minute you can be enjoying the tranquility of an ancient temple; the next, you can be reveling in the excitement of Ximending, the city’s nightlife epicenter.
+To get from place to place, just jump on the Mass Rapid Transit System, which is known as the Metro Taipei (MRT) and get ready to experience one of the most exhilarating Asian capitals.
+Culture, shopping, dining and entertainment are all available in equal doses in Taipei.
+You can dance the night away in Ximending, the city’s main nightlife district or shop and dine at the world-famous Shilin Night Market.

 Get the Lay of the Land from the Taipei 101